skyzh/mini-lsm/mini-lsm-book/src/week2-06-wal.md

 `MemTable` has a WAL field.
 If the `wal` field is set to `Some(wal)`, you will need to append to the WAL when updating the memtable.
 In your LSM engine, you will need to create WALs if `enable_wal = true`.
 You will also need update the manifest using the `ManifestRecord::NewMemtable` record when new memtable is created.

+You can create a memtable with WAL by using the `create_with_wal` function.
+WAL should be written to `<memtable_id>.wal` in the storage directory.
+The memtable id should be the same as the SST id if this memtable gets flushed as an L0 SST.

 ## Task 3: Recover from the WALs

 In this task, you will need to modify: